CosmicStar98/Bonzi.WORLD-dumps/www/WHAT.md

 <hr>

 ```
 This is data taken from the original source mappings on bonzi.world prior to the shutdown.
-As I get more of the data from archiving sites, I will place it in here
+As I get more of the data from archiving sites and friends, I will place it in here!
 ```

 <hr>